 #5.
 Truck Operator Safety: Speed

-Professional operators should never drive beyond the recommended speed.
-They must observe all safety signs, take corners and any turns slowly to minimize the risk of incidents.
-They should make any changes in direction or any stops gradually and slowly.
+A professional heavy truck driver should never drive beyond the recommended speed.
+He must observe all safety signs, take corners and any turns slowly to minimize the risk of incidents.
+He should make any changes in direction or any stops gradually and slowly.
 Whilst operating a heavy machine, truck operators must pay attention and follow any worksite rules and guidelines.
 They must only drive the equipment in the machinery’s designated roadways.
 Being aware of the height of the truckload when entering or exiting buildings is mandatory for any operators.
 Also, they must avoid operating on bridge plates unless that bridge can support the weight of the truck and load.
 Keep a safe distance from other vehicles just to ensure that there is enough space to stop safely.
 Operating a machine at a safe speed is one of the most important truck operator safety tips.

-Truck operators need to be responsible for their safety and operate in a way that is safe for others as well.
+The heavy truck driver needs to be responsible for their safety and operate in a way that is safe for others as well.
 Applying these 5 essential heavy truck driving safety tips will not only ensure the smooth running of the business but also the safety of fellow travelers on the road.
 An additional good way to keep drivers safe is to use fleet management software that tracks their performance in real time.
 A software that calculates the number of hours a driver has driven, speed violations, harsh braking and more.
 In case you need a construction equipment rental for your projects in Kenya with qualified and experienced operators, then get in touch with your logistics partner, Famio Services.
 Our friendly logistic experts are just waiting for your request and will be happy to assist you.

 Written by Famio Services Team